 2. Deep Squat Stretch (Malasana)

-Squatting is a natural way to open the pelvic outlet and stretch the perineum.
+Naturally opens the pelvic outlet and relaxes the perineum.

 ✔ Stand with feet slightly wider than hip-width apart.